 - If you have a small living space, use a sectional sofa.
 The extended chaise on the sectional will create a cozier setting for a small space.
 Also, the smaller the space you have, the fewer pieces of furniture you should have.
 Get a sectional sofa to complete your seating requirement!

 - Coffee table – $120-260

 - A coffee table provides a necessary surface area to place drinks and snacks in your living space.
 There are plenty coffee table designs with storage.
 Use as much multi-functional furniture as possible.
 And the cost will increase as the piece shows more points in style and in function.

 - There are also lift-top coffee tables that lets you use it as a workstation or desk or a dining table.

 - One thing to keep in mind for these multi-purpose furniture is that most people get lazy in changing the configuration of the furniture.
-If a coffee table top is lifted, it’s likely for many people that it’ll stay lifted even when it’s not used.
-Therefore, make sure your multi-purposeful furniture is easy to change into its different purposes.
+Make sure your multi-purposeful furniture is easy to change into its different purposes.

 - Floor lamp – $130-290

 - Many apartments don’t come with ceiling lights.
 Whether you get much sunlight or not through the windows, you will need at least one floor lamp.

 Bedroom Essential Furniture and Their Typical Retail Costs